Liz Anjorin: Personal life

-Anjorin is married to Alhaji Abdulateef Lawal with whom she had a daughter, Florida.
-She also has a grown up daughter, Rotimi from her previous marriage.
+Anjorin is married to Alhaji Abdulateef Lawal with whom she had a daughter.
+She also has a daughter from her previous marriage.
 She converted from Christianity to Islam and adopted the name Aishat.
 In August 2023, she renounced Islam and asked her fans to stop addressing her with Islamic titles during an Instagram live session.

 In September 2019, she was involved in a feud on social media with Toyin Abraham.
 She accused Abraham of accusing her of trafficking cocaine, leading to her being searched at an airport.
-Liz Anjorin has since apologized to Toyin Abraham publicly after the incidence as the information Anjorin put out there was found to be untrue and lacks merit.
+Anjorin has since apologized to Toyin Abraham publicly after the incidence as the information was found to be untrue.
 The feud was ended by Bolaji Amusan, president of the Theatre Arts and Movie Practitioners Association of Nigeria.